AmielHalili/Hyve/hyve-web/SUPABASE.md

 $$;
 ```

-App behavior once `xp` exists:
+App behavior once `xp` (Buzz Points) exists:
-- New signups initialize at 50 XP (src/store/auth.tsx).
+- New signups initialize at 50 Buzz Points (src/store/auth.tsx).
-- Hosting an event adds +50 XP (src/pages/Host.tsx) — can be swapped for `rpc('award_xp', ...)` if you added the function.
+- Hosting an event adds +50 Buzz Points (src/pages/Host.tsx) — can be swapped for `rpc('award_xp', ...)` if you added the function.
-- Dashboard shows Level and progress computed from total XP (src/lib/xp.ts and src/pages/Dashboard.tsx).
+- Dashboard shows Buzz Level and progress computed from total Buzz Points (src/lib/xp.ts and src/pages/Dashboard.tsx).
-- Accepting a connection request awards +10 XP to both users (src/pages/Dashboard.tsx).
+- Accepting a connection request awards +10 Buzz Points to both users (src/pages/Dashboard.tsx).
+- Checking in (attending via QR) awards +25 Buzz Points on first check-in (src/pages/AttendEvent.tsx).

-Level rules (in code):
+Buzz Level rules (in code):
-- Level 1 requires 100 XP; each next level requires +25 more than the previous (L2 +125, L3 +150, …).
-Level is computed from total XP by summing this series.
+- Buzz Level 1 requires 100 Buzz Points; each next Level requires +25 more than the previous (Level 2 +125, Level 3 +150, …).
+Level is computed from total Buzz Points by summing this series.